Your Time, Your Pace, Your Adventure

 The total number of controls on a particular POC will vary, but will usually be between 30 and 40.
 Each control will have a description which can be used in conjunction with the map to locate it.

-Each POC will have a number of suggested courses, typically 4, with each course having approximately 12 controls.
+Each POC will have a number of suggested courses, with each course having perhaps 12 or so controls.
 The courses will vary from a short introductory course for absolute beginners, up to a long and technically difficult course for more experienced orienteers.

 On the suggested courses, the aim is to visit all the controls listed in the order they are shown, and in the shortest time.